Devops-Accelerators/DevSecOps-Template/README.md

 -	Stage 5 (SAST): Inspect the source code of your application and will pinpoint possible security flaws.
 -	Stage 6 (Container Image Scan): Performs a thorough scan on the container images and the vulnerabilities are listed out in a json file.
 -	Stage 7 (DAST): Test for security flaws once the application is up and running.
+- Stage 8 (Inspec): Tests your infrastructure with a inspec profile in the repo.